All Episodes

 So there are times where morality that is unconscious creates situations where you can get meaning.

-Meaning, again, being moral purpose in decisions or circumstances or actions in life.
+Meaning, again, being moral purpose in decisions or circumstances or actions.

 In other words, only human consciousness is capable of comparing proposed actions to ideal moral standards.